Awesome: Spirit: Stallion of the Cimarron

-Crowning Music of Awesome: The orchestral soundtrack by Hans Zimmer.
-"Homeland" and "The Long Road Back" are awesome, but "Run Free" takes the cake.
-And if you're okay with Brian Adams, "You Can't Take Me" is a rousing anthem for freedom.
+- Crowning Music of Awesome: The orchestral soundtrack by Hans Zimmer.
+"Homeland" and "The Long Road Back" are awesome, but "Run Free" takes the cake, being, essentially, the pure awesome of every incredible horse race ever run distilled into musical form.
+And if you're okay with Bryan Adams, "You Can't Take Me" is a rousing anthem for freedom.